 You can generally get prescription drug coverage by enrolling in a Part D Prescription Drug Plan.
-If your Medicare Supplement plan does cover prescription drugs and you want to enroll in separate Medicare prescription drug plan, you will need to tell your Medicare Supplement company so they can remove the prescription drug coverage from your policy and adjust your premium.
+If your Medicare Supplement insurance plan does cover prescription drugs and you want to enroll in separate Medicare prescription drug plan, you will need to tell your Medicare Supplement insurance company so they can remove the prescription drug coverage from your policy and adjust your premium.
 Under Medicare rules, you cannot enroll in more than one Prescription Drug Plan.

 Late enrollment in prescription drug coverage and Medicare Advantage plans